featherweight/featherweight.github.io/_content/meta-governance.md

 ### Might the feature be useful, yet promote abuse?

-One concrete example might be the choice between CSV versus JSON or SQLite
+One concrete example might be the choice of INI over JSON as a configuration format, or CSV over SQLite for a persistence format.
+INI and CSV are specific examples of widespread (and ostensibly, desirable) protocols that don't serve as well as better protocols, and therefore will not be included into Featherweight.

 ### Legacy versus future-proof